ni/nimble/packages/nimble-components/src/accordion/specs/IxD.md

 | `TAB`              | Moves focus to next focusable element                 |
 | `SPACE` or `ENTER` | Opens/closes accordion section when header is focused |

-`TAB` to the accordion focuses the first header button (if not also visually indicating the entire accordion).
+`TAB` to the accordion focuses the first header button (and maybe also visually indicate the entire accordion).

 <p>
 <kbd><img src="spec-images/Accordion-8.png"></kbd>